linghong/smartchat/README.md

 ## How to Contribute

 Whether you want to report a bug, improve documentation, or contribute code, your help is greatly appreciated.
+Please open an issue.
+Provide as much detail as possible to help address it quickly.

 ### Steps to Contribute